Xpktro/contest-scorer/README.md

 - Missing participants (stations that were contacted but didn't submit logs) are always tracked in the output, regardless of whether `allowMissingParticipants` is true or false.
 - When `allowMissingParticipants` is false, contacts with missing participants are still tracked but don't award points.
+- With the dual `minimumContacts` architecture:
-- If you're using the `minimumContacts` rule, missing participants must appear in at least that many logs to be eligible for awarding points to others.
+  - **Validation minimumContacts**: Missing participants must appear in at least this many logs to be eligible for validation
+  - **Scoring minimumContacts**: Missing participants must appear in at least this many logs to award points to others

+### Appearance Counting vs Contact Counting

+The new architecture distinguishes between:

+- **Appearances**: How many different logs a station appears in (used by `minimumContacts` rules)
+- **Contacts**: How many individual QSOs a station has in their own log (used by legacy behavior)

 ### Score Calculation